-If you’ve hit a ceiling maximizing your retirement accounts and are looking for the next step in your wealth-building playbook...
+If you’ve hit the ceiling maximizing your retirement accounts and are looking for the next step in your wealth-building playbook, then look no further than the ease and simplicity of the Bogleheads three-fund portfolio.

 Because even if the world of investing feels like a black box that you don’t understand (yet) — you can still get your foot in the door and start making money while you sleep.